-IEF, also known simply as electrofocusing, is a technique for separating charged molecules, usually proteins or peptides, on the basis of their isoelectric point (pI), i.e., the pH at which the molecule has no charge.
-IEF works because in an electric field molecules in a pH gradient will migrate towards their pI.
+Isoelectric focusing (also known as IEF or electrofocusing) is a technique that separates charged molecules, usually proteins or peptides, on the basis of their isoelectric point (pI) which is the pH at which a molecule has no overall charge.

 Applications of IEF